2019 Mobile Tours

 1:00pm - 4:00pm

-1. Fleetwood BIA (Placemaking & Public Space) tentative
+1. Fleetwood Area (Placemaking & Public Space) FULL

 Universities and Libraries can add a lot to a Downtown.
 Surrey has two universities.
 You will visit the brand new SFU Engineering and Environmental Building and the City Centre Library both designed by world-renown architect, the late Bing Thom.
 The tour will be lead by Michael Heeney who was involved with the design of both buildings and is currently the CEO of SCDC (Surrey City Development Corp).
 Representatives of SFU and the Library will be on hand to discuss programming.